 During the annual period when the museum was closed, The Bayeux Tapestry was meticulously handled by experts in order to provide direct access to the work without the interface of its glass case.
 A team of eight restorers-curators specialising in textiles was recruited by the DRAC Normandie for the purpose of carrying out an examination of the linen cloth, centimetre by centimetre along its entire length of 68.38 metres, in the space of less than a month.
 Each day, the points of deterioration found were transferred directly on to the digital SIDS tool (developed by the University of Caen and the CNRS), with the entries made using a digital tablet provided to each restorer.

 Some of the points of deterioration bear witness to the history of the work, and so will be conserved unless they represent a risk of further damage to it.
 For example, nail holes from the Tapestry being hung, repairs to the cloth and even wax stains caused by the candles used to light the cathedral have all been found.
 In the context of the museum renovation project, the scientific committee concluded that restoration of the work would be necessary to stabilise the state of the deteriorations and to ensure better future conservation.
-It should be scheduled for the autumn of 2024.

 In the context of the museum renovation, the DRAC Normandie is currently in the process of commissioning a study in order to determine how to remove the work from its current position and the conditions in which the restoration can be carried out, and at the same time what the specifications should be for a new showcase in which to display the work.
 The new showcase needs to enable the conservation and display conditions of this medieval masterpiece to be optimised in its new setting.
-This is why the scientific committee has issued the following recommendation: “the artefact must only be moved for the purpose of carrying out restoration work”.